 Reducing the number of employees

-Your loan forgiveness amount may be reduced if the average weekly number of full-time equivalent employees you employ during your Loan Forgiveness Covered Period (or, if applicable, your Alternative Payroll Covered Period) is less than the average weekly number of full-time equivalent employees between one of the following reference periods:
+Your loan forgiveness amount may be reduced if the average weekly number of full-time equivalent employees you employ during your Loan Forgiveness Covered Period (or, if applicable, your Alternative Payroll Covered Period) is less than the average weekly number of full-time equivalent employees between one of the following reference periods selected by the applicant: